workingtheory/express-ad/README.md

 ## Setup

-1. Clone this package and copy the package folder into your express app's root directory.
+1. First install this package in your electrode app

+`yarn add @jet.com/express-ad`

 2. Add the following in your express app's `/config` folder.
-Make sure to require the express-ad module:
+Make sure to import the express-ad module:

     ```
     {